If feeling at ease with change is the destination, here is a journey planner

 You’ll likely be starting off from Denial Driveway.
 This is probably where you parked yourself when the Change was first announced; it’s where we go to get clear and process what has happened.

-Part of that process, if the change is something we didn’t initiate, will involve finding reasons not to accept what has happened or is to come.
+Part of that process, if the change is something we didn’t initiate, will involve finding reasons not to accept what's happened or is to come.
 This includes looking for evidence that whatever is to be new or different isn’t true, needed or necessary.

-We continue to search for reasons to stay parked in the status quo until we are able to see that the Change is here to stay.
+We continue to search for reasons to stay parked in the status quo until we're able to see that the Change is here to stay.

 Resistance Roadblock

-Turning towards reality we move off Denial Driveway but whilst we can look at the truth, it doesn’t mean we are ready to embrace it.
+Turning towards reality we move off Denial Driveway but whilst we can look at the truth, it doesn’t mean we're ready to embrace it.

-Change is a disrupter, especially those that are beyond our control.
+Change is a disruptor, especially when it's beyond our control.
 It removes the security of the familiar and pushes us out of our comfort zone.
 Depending on the scale of the change, it’s impact on us and how much agency we feel, we may be pushed a long way from home, so to speak.

-It is normal as human beings to fear the unknown, and coupled with a sense of loss it is thus natural to resist.
+It is normal as human beings to fear the unknown and, coupled with a sense of loss, thus natural to resist.
 We may feel strong emotions in this stage such as anger, frustration and anxiety, as well as sadness.
 We may actively express these (fight), turn inwards and go to ground (flight) or become passive (freeze).

 Like being held at a red light because it’s not safe for you to move, you will stop at Resistance Roadblock until you feel a sense of agency, no matter how small.